 But still, both of us were shaking our heads, more so, about how it is more expensive to have a spork packet without a straw.

 I continuously research the history of business supply chains and foresight built without sustainability, social sciences, mental health, youth voices, and in this instance, during a pandemic, you can say heart.
-‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental wellness, youth voices and leadership, and most importantly, the heart, is the way of the future.
+‘Value Supply Chain’ and ‘Sustainable Supply Chain,’ much like mental wellness in a learner society, youth voices and leadership with heart, is the way of the future.
 I quickly, after our interview, started researching about the spork packet and straws.
-Due to my growing knowledge of how our value supply chain has been an interesting multitude of often lacking indicators, which lends itself to slow to mend response processes, especially in the wake of pandemics causing social strains and the inabilities of successful sustainability, I looked to find hope in repair.
+Due to my growing knowledge of societies value supply chains, lacking indicators, lends itself to inabilities of successful sustainability.
+Can it be repaired after the fact?

 Shifting back on course, my question then was, what role do students play within distant learning and in moving forward to foster their voice, leadership, and growth?